secanis/stjorna/docs/README.md

 Our setup is running a [Traefik](https://traefik.io/) proxy in front of STJÓRNA.

 We would strongly recommend to use SSL if you use STJÓRNA!

+### Migration / Data Backup

+If you have to migrate from a Webhosting or Cluster to another Stjorna will support you with an export and import feature for the complete database.
+You have two possibilities how to backup/restore your data.

+- Backup/Restore over the API
+  To create a backup you need a login or over the API is are the API Tokens required.
+- Backup Restore over the UI
+  You can restore a backup directly during the setup process, then there are no credentials required.
+  If you want to restore an old version during a running Stjorna instance, you have to login, before you can restore an old backup.

 ## Screenshots